-- In considering the degree of significance of every issue requiring a decision, Council will be guided by the following: - The potential effect on delivering Council's vision and strategic goals. - The potential impact on the current and future wellbeing of the Tararua district. - Whether the proposal or decision will affect a large portion of the community. - How the decision aligns with historical Council decisions. - The impact on Te Ao Māori me ona Tikanga (Māori world views, values and customary practises). - The level of community interest in the decision and whether community views on the issue are already known. - The impact on the scale and cost of services delivered by the Council. - On every issue requiring a decision, Council will consider the degree of significance and the corresponding level of engagement (unless a special consultative procedure is required by legislation) including how and when communities can expect to engage.
+- In considering the degree of significance of every issue requiring a decision, Council will be guided by the following: - The potential effect on delivering Council's vision and strategic goals. - The potential impact on the current and future well-being of the Tararua district. - Whether the proposal or decision will affect a large portion of the community. - How the decision aligns with historical Council decisions.

+- The impact on Māori cultural values and their relationship to land and water. - The level of community interest in the decision and whether community views on the issue are already known. - The impact on the scale and cost of services delivered by the Council. - On every issue requiring a decision, Council will consider the degree of significance and the corresponding level of engagement (unless a special consultative procedure is required by legislation) including how and when communities can expect to engage. - 3.
+In general, the more significant an issue, the greater the need for community engagement.